 Whether you want to incorporate more foods that are good for kidneys in your diet, or you're getting ready to try a full-on cleanse, we identified the top four kidney-healthy ingredients to eat and drink when you're sick of cranberry juice.

 Anthony William, author of Medical Medium: Secrets Behind Chronic and Mystery Illness and How to Finally Heal, says seaweed is a great way to detox your body of any heavy metals that are building up in your system.
 While you can eat kelp salads or seaweed snacks, you can also add it to your morning smoothie in powder form.
 Take this recipe from Minimalist Baker, for example, which calls for spirulina.
 This marine-green smoothie is both perfectly sweet and easy to make for a healthy start to your day.

 Because citric acid can help maintain urinary function and blood cleanliness, and drinking plenty of water prevents waste buildup and fluid retention, a mixture of lemon juice and water is a great way to hydrate.
 With ginger root and carrots, this fresh lemonade recipe from The First Mess is yet another step up.
 It also happens to be great for your immunity as well as your kidneys, so sip on this concoction in the morning to jump-start your system and fight off infections.

 Beets are really high in nitric oxide, a nutrient that's essential to adrenal function, circulation, and cleansing the blood.
 Make it as a salad or enjoy it in your morning smoothie.
 This recipe from The First Mess is particularly potent since it also calls for plenty of antioxidants, like the red berries of your choosing.
-As a result, this hot-pink beverage will look as good as it tastes and makes you feel.
+As a result, this hot-pink beverage will make you feel as good as it looks and tastes.